 To accomplish this, pillow makers usually employ synthetic fabrics that are much cheaper and do not have issues with provoking allergies.

-Overall, they capture much of the moldability and lightness of down that works well for sleepers who want to be able to adjust their pillow into many different shapes through the night.
+Overall, they capture much of the moldability and lightness of down that works well for sleepers who want to adjust their pillow into many different shapes through the night.
 However, down alternative pillows usually do not last as long as true down and may not be quite as soft.

 The only downsides are that they can be expensive and can also be noisy at night from the movement of the husks.
 For this reason, they may not be the best choice for people who are easily disturbed by noise while sleeping.

 A low-cost option, cotton pillows are stuffed with this ubiquitous textile.
-Cotton tends to be fluffy and moldable, but it has limited ability to offer real support and tailored contouring that comes from many other pillow types.
+Cotton tends to be fluffy and moldable, but it has limited ability to offer real support and tailored contouring from many other pillow types.

 In general, a thin cotton pillow is most likely to work for a back or stomach sleeper who needs less overall support than for a side sleeper who puts more pressure on the head and neck.